awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

 1. In the **Modify Cluster** window, make the modifications that you want\.
 **Important**
 You can upgrade to newer engine versions\.
+If you upgrade major engine versions, for example from 5\.0\.6 to 6\.x, you need to select a parameter group family that is compatible with the new engine version\.
 For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

    The **Apply Immediately** box applies only to engine version modifications\.
 To apply changes immediately, choose the **Apply Immediately** check box\.
 If this box is not chosen, engine version modifications are applied during the next maintenance window\.
 Other modifications, such as changing the maintenance window, are applied immediately\.